Kristina Davis: Storylines

-2002–08
+2002–2008

-Kristina is born on-screen on November 19, 2002 to Alexis Davis and her then-fiancé, Ned Ashton; named after Alexis's late sister, Kristina Cassadine and Sonny's late mother, Adela Corinthos.
+Kristina is born on-screen on November 19, 2002, to Alexis Davis and her then-fiancé, Ned Ashton; named after Alexis's late sister, Kristina Cassadine and Sonny's late mother, Adela Corinthos.
 After a one-night stand with mob boss, Sonny Corinthos, Alexis learns she is pregnant and tries to pass the child off as Ned's.
 Ned agrees to pretend to be Kristina's father to protect her from Sonny's lifestyle.
 The truth comes out when Kristina becomes ill and stem cells from Sonny's stillborn daughter with Sam McCall are used to save Kristina's life; Sam would later turn out to be Alexis's long lost daughter.
-After a court battle, Alexis and Sonny agree to share custody of Kristina, but she would live full-time with Alexis, and Sonny would be allowed to see her when ever he wanted.
+After a court battle, Alexis and Sonny agree to share custody of Kristina, but she would live full-time with Alexis, and Sonny would be allowed to see her whenever he wanted.
 Kristina is officially christened as Kristina Adela Corinthos-Davis with Ric Lansing and Carly Corinthos as her godparents.
 Soon after, Carly and Sonny's sons, Michael and Morgan, are kidnapped by A. J. Quartermaine, but rescued by Sam and Jason Morgan.
 When Alexis is diagnosed with cancer, Kristina briefly lives with Sonny and Carly.
 When Kristina witnesses Sam shooting Diego Alcazar, she goes into a trance like state for weeks.
 She eventually recovers and breaks her silence on Christmas.
 Kristina goes silent again when she sees Diego alive as the Text Message Killer.
 After Michael is shot and rendered comatose after an attempt on Sonny's life, Alexis reinforces Sonny staying away from their daughter.